What we know about white homeowner charged with shooting Ralph Yarl

 Prosecutors charged Andrew D Lester with assault in the first degree, which carries a punishment of 10 to 30 years or life imprisonment.
 He has also been charged with armed criminal action, which carries a punishment of 3 to 15 years.

-Mr Thompson said that a bond has been set of $200,000 but that the suspect is not yet in custody.
+Mr Thompson said that a bond has been set of $200,000 but that the suspect was not yet in custody at that time.

+On Tuesday afternoon, the Clay County Sheriff’s Office confirmed Mr Lester had surrendered at a detention centre and the booking process was underway.

 Mr Lester told investigators that he had just lain down when the doorbell rang, he picked up a .32 pistol and opened the interior door of his house.